Seal Entanglement and What to do...

 • Take a photograph and send it to us to assess

-It is so important to keep your distance to not frighten the already exhausted animal back into the water as this will simply prolong its time in distress and can cause it to drown as the debris might limit its movements.
+It is so important to keep your distance and not to frighten the animal back into the water.
+Frightening the animal back into the water will simply prolong their time in distress and can cause them to drown as the debris might limit their movements.